ExabeamLabs/CIMLibrary/ActivityTypes/user-privilege-use.md

 Description
 -----------
-A user called his privilege to access to an oject
+A user called his privilege to access to an object

 Parameters
 ----------